 3. More Course Offerings With Application To Snowshoers

-If you’ve been to an avalanche course already, you may have noticed that most of the videos that are part of awareness courses are of skiers and snowboarders, not snowshoers specifically.
-Plus, classes are often taught from the perspective of the instructor and their winter activity, Riggs Meder mentioned.
+If you’ve been to an avalanche course already, you may have noticed that most of the videos of awareness courses are of skiers and snowboarders, not snowshoers specifically.
+Plus, classes are often taught from the instructor’s perspective and their winter activity, Riggs Meder mentioned.

 But changes are on the horizon.
-Some avalanche centers, such as NWAC, are partnering with REI stores to offer basic and intermediate avalanche coursework specifically for snowshoers.
+For example, some avalanche centers, such as NWAC, are partnering with REI stores to offer basic and intermediate avalanche coursework specifically for snowshoers.

-Plus, large avalanche awareness players such as AIARE and Avalanche Canada recognize the need to reach different groups of winter enthusiasts.
+Plus, prominent avalanche awareness players such as AIARE and Avalanche Canada recognize the need to reach different winter enthusiasts.
 “We [winter enthusiasts] look at terrain differently because we use the terrain differently… So, we need to get more snowshoers and winter hikers teaching avalanche education,” Riggs Meder noted.
-The catch, though, is in managing risk and in finding qualified instructors with adequate experience in this area to be able to relate to snowshoers and winter hikers specifically.
+The catch, though, is in managing risk and finding qualified instructors with adequate experience in this area to relate to snowshoers and winter hikers specifically.
 “It’s a professional training problem we have to solve.”

-For those of us not interested in navigating active avalanche terrain, a course tailored to avoiding avalanches could make all the difference.
+For those not interested in navigating active avalanche terrain, a course tailored to avoiding avalanches could make all the difference.

 Read More: Avalanche Avoidance Tips & FAQ